-If you have a disability which may affect your placement, discuss your concerns with the programme leader in order that they can offer the appropriate support and arrange an access planning meeting.
-The University Disability Service has a range of support services for students.
+You will have been asked to declare any disability on your occupational health form on admission.
+If you have a disability which may affect your placement, discuss your concerns initially with your Academic Personal Tutor in order that they can offer the appropriate support and arrange an access planning meeting in liaison with the Programme Management Team.